kmille/zammad-pgp-auto-import/README.md

 ![](/docs/screenshot_trigger.png)

-To get an API for a production environment, I recommend:
+To get an API key for a production environment, I recommend:

 1) Create a new Zammad user, only used for the API
 2) Create a new role for the webhook user
-3) The webhook user needs to read tickets for all groups (to download ticket attachments) and the integration permission to import PGP keys
+3) The role needs permissions to read tickets for all groups (to download ticket attachments) and the integration permission (to import PGP keys)

 ### How to use it as a dev?